 Type of Funds Subject to U.S. Missions Fee?
-Funds received in AGUSM account for work expenses Yes Funds received in AGUSM account for personal allowance and benefits Yes Funds received in AGUSM account for a missionary paid by AGUSM for (09) Special Personal gifts No Funds received in AGUSM account for a missionary paid by AGUSM for (09) Special Personal gifts above the annual (09) limit Yes Salary plus benefits of a missionary NOT paid by AGUSM Yes Funds received directly by the missionary due to their work in AGUSM Yes Funds received directly by the missionary for their missions work but the donor does not want a receipt Yes Funds received into AGUSM account for a 501(c)(3) organization Yes Funds received directly by a 501(c)(3) organization from an Assemblies of God entity Yes Funds received directly by a 501(c)(3) organization as a result of their approved AGUSM status, even if the donor does not want a receipt Yes Funds received directly by a 501(c)(3) organization as a result of sales or conference registrations No Funds received directly by a 501(c)(3) organization from non-Assemblies of God sources, even if the donor does not want a receipt from the national office No
+Funds received in account for work expenses Yes Funds received in account for personal allowance and benefits Yes Funds received in account for a missionary paid by U.S. Missions for (09) Special Personal gifts No Funds received in account for a missionary paid by U.S. Missions for (09) Yes

+Special Personal gifts above the annual (09) limit Allowance plus benefits of a missionary NOT paid by U.S. Missions Yes Funds received directly by the missionary due to their work in U.S. Missions Yes Funds received directly by the missionary for their missions work but the donor does not want a receipt Yes Funds received into U.S. Missions account for a 501(c)(3) organization Yes Funds received directly by a 501(c)(3) organization from an Assemblies of God entity Yes Funds received directly by a 501(c)(3) organization as a result of their approved U.S. Missions status, even if the donor does not want a receipt Yes Funds received directly by a 501(c)(3) organization as a result of sales or conference registrations No Funds received directly by a 501(c)(3) organization from non-Assemblies of God sources No